CHEM08008 2019 Forensic Chemical Analysis

 Programme Membership

-SG_SFORE_H08 201900 Bachelor of Science (Honours) in Forensic Investigation and Analysis SG_SFORE_K08 201900 Bachelor of Science (Honours) in Forensic Investigation and Analysis (Add-on)
+SG_SFORE_H08 201900 Bachelor of Science (Honours) in Forensic Investigation and Analysis SG_SFORE_K08 201900 Bachelor of Science (Honours) in Forensic Investigation and Analysis

 Description

 This module covers advanced topics in forensic analysis. spectroscopy and atomic spectrometry, chromatography, electroanalytical and sample preparation for these techniques.
-In involves collection, storage, preparation & pretreatments of forensic samples.
+In involves collection, storage, preparation and pretreatments of forensic samples.
 This module covers the wide range of advanced instrument currently available and also addresses troubleshooting and problem solving with advanced instrumentation.
 This module also covers evaluation of chromatographic data and interpretation of spectra as well as instrument characteristics.

 Learning Outcomes